The Early Years

 Hooray for Hollywood!

 I shipped everything I owned to Los Angeles through UPS because a friend told me they would hold onto it until I found a place to live.
-They did, but that was before 9/11.
+They did!

 I settled into an apartment in Santa Monica determined to make it.
 I worked in various jobs in entertainment and marketing while writing screenplays and cutting my hair with a Flobee (nicknamed the suck-and-cut) to save money.